cake-lab/PieSlicer/src/README.md

 The goal of this script is to find the size of image files saved under different JPEG qualities.
 Prior to running update the path to the images on line 37.

+## Dataset collection

+### FlickrScraper

+To calculate the distribution of the datasets used run `python scrape_flickr.py`.
+Prior to running you must generate your own [Flickr API key](https://www.flickr.com/services/api/).